devaffeine/sb-auth-poc/README.md

 - add docker logging for splunk
 - checkout how to add application metrics to prometheus
 - checkout how to measure latency of requests
-- build with github actions
+- newman test with github actions